A User’s Guide to the Building Appeals Board

 Kim Lovegrove, Justin Cotton and Donna Abu-Elias all have many years’ of experience with matters at the Building Appeals Board in a range of different matters including multiple noteworthy cladding determinations, building order and notice matters, protection works matters, building and occupancy permit disputes and reviews of council decisions in regards to building regulation dispensations.
 In the emerging paradigm of a weaker economy and issues concerning building surveyor insurability, there is potential for reviews under Section 140 regarding RBS terminations to become more common.

 If you are concerned about your options for review of decisions, like those discussed briefly in this piece, or if you are engaged in a building dispute, it is worthwhile discussing your options with an experienced construction lawyer.
+It is critical to be mindful of relevant time limits for applications for reviews to ensure one avoids prejudice flowing from a failure to respond to the likes of Building Orders and Notices.

 Research by Jordan Davies, Senior Paralegal, Lovegrove & Cotton – Construction and Planning Lawyers